jwizzlejosh/cupofjava/README.md

-# Django Todo App
+# Cup of Java
-This app was made following the tutorial by Ashwin Joy from *Pythonista Planet* [found here.](https://pythonistaplanet.com/to-do-list-app-using-django/?expand_article=1)
+This app was made following the tutorial by Ashwin Joy from *Pythonista Planet* [found here.](https://pythonistaplanet.com/to-do-list-app-using-django/?expand_article=1) using Django and Python.

 ## Description